steveshogren/hugo-blog/content/page/training.md

 programming, functional programming, data structures, algorithms, and unit testing.
 You'll have a good grasp of the basics of several different programming languages, and have a portfolio of code and projects to discuss.

+<h1 class="centereded">Myths</h1>

+### Myth: I Need a Degree/Six Months of Bootcamp

+Anyone with desire and drive can learn to program in their spare time.
+You can get a full-time programming job without any schooling or credentials.
+All you you need is hard work, practice, and some basic guidance!

+### Myth: I Need Expensive Books/Software

+I have trained many people from zero to full-time programmers.
+We only used free resources to teach them everything they needed.
+They used free tools like Notepad++, Vim, Intellij Community, and Visual Studio Express.

+### Myth: I Need a Fancy New Computer

+You can learn everything you need with just an old computer and the internet!
+If it can reliably run notepad and a web browser, it will do just fine.
+I have been a professional developer for almost a decade, and I learned much of what I know on an old Acer Aspire One netbook.
+It barely ran three tabs on Chrome, but it got the job done!

+### Myth: I Need to Pick the Right Language Now!

+The first language you learn should not be your last!
+Ideally, you will learn the basics of two or three languages before getting your first job.
+Learning several different languages is very effective for training developers.
+Having a few under your belt gives you a breadth of understanding that helps you learn new concepts faster.

 <h1 class="centereded">I Need More!</h1>